RamSri100/Kerberos-Protocol/README.md

 ---

 Approach:
-1. Authentication Phase (Authentication Server)
+1. Authentication Phase (Authentication Server):

 Initially, the Client submits the username and password to the Authentication Server.